 Information about Croatia

 Croatia is home to beautiful coastlines, stunning lakes and forests, fascinating history, fantastic wine, and delicious cuisine from sea to table.
 At the crossroads of Central Europe, the Balkans, and the Mediterranean.
-With its more than a thousand islands is considered one of the most popular places for vacation.
-With Mediterranean cuisine, pristine nature, and amazing coastline, it attracts tourists from all over the world.
-To visit all the amazing places, we recommend you rent a car in Croatia and make your vacation a real adventure that you will never forget.
+Its more than a thousand islands are considered one of the most popular places for vacation.
+With Mediterranean cuisine, pristine nature, and impressive coastline, it attracts tourists worldwide.
+To visit all the fantastic places, we recommend renting a car in Croatia and making your vacation a real adventure you will never forget.

 Istria is a food lover's paradise and offers a rich mix of Italian and Slavic heritage, mountainous landscapes, and vast vineyards.
 Croatia is a Central European and Mediterranean country, and the Adriatic Sea is on the west. its neighbours are Italy, Slovenia, Hungary, Serbia, Bosnia and Herzegovina, and Montenegro.
 The longest land border it shares with Bosnia and the longest maritime border it shares with Italy.
 Although Croatia is part of the European Union, the country does not yet use the euro as its common currency.
 The Croatian currency is the Kuna.

 Why hire a car in Croatia?

 To Rent a car means you are independent and free to explore all the beautiful and hidden places of Croatia.
-You can get a car at Zagreb Airport; in Dubrovnik Airport, Pula Airport, Rijeka Airport, Split Airport, or in Zadar City.
-With Orbit, you will be able to hire a car in Croatia or anywhere in the world.
+You can get a car at Zagreb Airport, Dubrovnik Airport, Pula Airport, Rijeka Airport, Split Airport, or Zadar City.
+With Orbit, you can hire a car in Croatia or anywhere in the world.
 With cheap prices, we make your trip even better.
 Book a vehicle for your next trip to our site.
 We offer great deals and transparent prices with no hidden extras.
 On our easy-to-use website, you can choose the right vehicle for your trip to Croatia.